 We meet on the third Sunday of the month, from 9.30 until 12 midday.
 Please contact our BMCC Bushcare officer (email@example.com and 4780 5623) ) or the Bushcare Team Leader (4780 5528) or convenor Erst (4759 2058) for the relevant meeting spot on the Sunday, as it can vary each month.
 Visit http://bushcarebluemountains.org.au and http://weedsbluemountains.org.au for further general information.

-Since 1995 BMCC has obtained funding for the employment of various bush regeneration contractors to tackle specific weeds and other problems on the site.
+Since 1995 BMCC bushland management officers have obtained funding for the employment of various bush regeneration contractors to tackle specific weeds and other problems on the site.
 BMCC’s own bush regeneration team also works in the area on a regular basis.
-We are most appreciative of the skills and dedication that BMCC’s bushcare officers and Environment Branch staff have displayed when working with the bushcare group.
+We are most appreciative of the skills and dedication that BMCC’s Bushcare Officers and associated natural area and bushland management officers, environmental scientists and aquatic officers have displayed when working with the bushcare group and managing the site.

 All of this effort provides the local and broader community with many benefits.
-Weeds like Blackberry and Honeysuckle can smother walking tracks, waterfalls, cascades and access routes if not contained.
+Weeds like Blackberry and Honeysuckle can smother walking tracks, waterfalls, stream cascades and access routes if not contained.
 The natural beauty and diversity of the Australian bush is protected.
 The water quality of Lawson Creek is regularly monitored and the water remains in a reasonably fit state to support animal and plant life, clean and not polluted.
 Local residents have a pleasant patch of bushland to walk through and live near.
-The bushcare group removes rubbish and notifies BMCC of illegally dumped rubbish.
-Tourists, bushwalkers and visitors are interested in experiencing the uniqueness of Australian bushland landscapes and not hectares of Blackberry and Privet.
+The bushcare group removes minor rubbish and notifies BMCC of illegally dumped rubbish.
+Tourists, bushwalkers, visitors and locals alike are all interested in experiencing the uniqueness of Australian bushland landscapes and not hectares of inaccessible Blackberry and Privet.

 Much has been achieved: masses of invasive weeds have been removed and new plantings of local provenance shrubs and trees have been established.
 The continuous weeding has provided the bush with an opportunity to repair itself over time.
 The bushcare work on this site will always be an ongoing process.